musculoskeletal/gias3/README.rst

       install mayavi2`) or pip (e.g., `pip install --user mayavi`)

 2. If you would like to use the GIAS3 Musculoskeletal module, you must first install OpenSIM to your Python scripting environment.
-To do this, please follow the instructions given `here <https://simtk-confluence.stanford.edu:8443/display/OpenSim/Scripting+in+Python/>`_.
-   Otherwise, skip this step.
+Otherwise, you may skip this step.
+See `Installing OpenSIM`_ for more information.

 3. Install GIAS3